SW-Latitude-Paint-Review

-Sherwin-Williams Latitude Exterior Paint Closeup
+A Closeup Look at Sherwin-Williams Latitude Paint

 Just how good is Sherwin-Williams Latitude?
 With the advancements in modern exterior paint, it’s hard to select a bad product, or is it?